EnriqueMendozaEDC8/ruby_base_console_project/README.md

 # ruby base console project
-this is my ruby base project for youtube tutorials
+this is my ruby base project for tutorials